HandsOnDataViz/book/docs/HandsOnDataViz.md

 favorite mapping tools.

 We will begin by looking at strategies to geocode large datasets, such as 10,000 addresses, with US Census tools.
-We will then talk about polygons and why you should normalize your data before creating choropleth maps.
-These map transformations happen inside spreadsheets, so you won’t directly deal with map data until you are halfway through the chapter.

 Before you can dive into creating shapes and dealing with boundaries in the map, we will introduce various file formats (most notably GeoJSON) and talk about geospatial data in general.
 You will learn that map data can be raster and vector, that geospatial data consists of location and attribute components, and how GeoJSON is different from Shapefiles and other geographical data formats.

 With our tutorials, you will learn how to convert or draw your own layer of map polygons or polylines on top of satellite imagery using [the